1. Automation#

 Generate an API key, if you do not already have one available:

-1panxapi.py -h PAN_MGMT_IP_OR_FQDN -l USERNAME:'PASSWORD' -k
+panxapi.py -h PAN_MGMT_IP_OR_FQDN -l USERNAME:'PASSWORD' -k

 Note

 The example is shown with DigiCert certificates, but can be used with Entrust, GeoTrust and Let’s Encrypt certificates or certificates from the ADCS module.
 Just select the type you want to use under the relevant automation agent - Certificate issuer dropdown menu.
-With DigiCert, GeoTrust and Entrust certificates we need to enable automation from our side, in that case contact our to let us know.
+With DigiCert, GeoTrust and Entrust certificates we need to enable automation from our side, in that case contact our Support to let us know.

 • Let’s Encrypt certificates requires a DNS integration to be setup in TrustView